 Resolution Adjustment | 20% | 43300 – Co-Host Revenue – Airbnb Income – Resolution Adjustment |

-Let’s say you have Bnbtally set up for this listing using the preset settings above.
+Let’s say you have Tallybreeze set up for this listing using the preset settings above.
 Let’s say Airbnb sends a payout for a current reservation with the following itinerary price items:

-With the above presets, Bnbtally calculates and allocates 20% of the Accommodation fare ($1750 * 20% = $350) and then allocates the entire Cleaning Fee ($150).
+With the above presets, Tallybreeze calculates and allocates 20% of the Accommodation fare ($1750 * 20% = $350) and then allocates the entire Cleaning Fee ($150).
 The invoice is not paid automatically, as the payment will be received from the owner.
 The total amount to be received from the owner is $500.

 Account | Debit | Credit |